sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 ## State Machines

-The state machine is a model that describes the software system by describing its states.
+A state machine is a model that describes the software system by describing its states.
 A system often has multiple states and various transitions between these states.
 The state machine model uses these states and transitions to illustrate the system's behavior.